- Windermere Lake Cruises

 Whether your looking to hike around the beautiful woodlands or chase your next adrenalin rush then its all on offer on your door step.
 With Windermere and Coniston on your doorstep to name just two, is there a better lodge holiday place in the UK?

-You Can Now Book Luxury Lodges in "Lake District" For As Little As £25 Deposit!
+You Can Now Book Luxury Lodges in the "Lakes" For As Little As £25 Deposit!

 To ensure you get the best prices it's important to book early.
 Lodge owners love a full dairy, but as they fill up, the prices shoot up.
-Get the best early booking discounts at Hoseasons.
+Get the best early booking discounts on log cabin holidays in the Lake District at Hoseasons.

 Lake Windermere runs between Newby Bridge and Ambleside.
 It runs for over 10 miles and is considered the largest English lake and of course the largest one in the Lake District.
 You can find Bowness-on-Windermere here, where you can have a boat trip and enjoy the scenes of the lake and the 18 islands around it.
 It would be a perfect way to spend a sunny day out to enjoy nature, the scent of the lake and the amazing view.
 You can bring your friends or your family and all have a great boat trip.
 Make sure to bring a camera with you to capture the scenic backdrop of the islands and the lake.